 The rise of the gig economy has afforded both employees and employers tremendous benefits.
-But along with the benefits come a common occupational hazard – Mislabelling of workers.
-And that’s why it is important to know the IC Compliance, also known as the Independent Contractors’ Compliance, applicable in the region.
+But along with the benefits are common occupational hazards, e.g., Mislabelling of workers.
+And that’s why it is essential to know the IC Compliance, also known as the Independent Contractors’ Compliance, applicable in the region.

 Sometimes the distinction between an employed staff and an independent contractor (freelancer) may be blurred when it comes to duty performance, leading to the organization incurring heavy fines when caught.
 Admittedly, some organizations deliberately mislabel their workers to save money.
-However, whether done intentionally or inadvertently, the organization is bound to face the law’s wrath when caught, and for this reason, the understanding of IC Compliance is essential.
+However, whether done intentionally or inadvertently, the organization is bound to face the law’s wrath when caught.
+Hence, the understanding of IC Compliance is essential.

 IC Compliance means Independent Contractors’ Compliance.
-Independent contractor is a term used to broadly classify freelancers, contractors, and every kind of worker under the gig economy.
+It is a term used to broadly classify freelancers, contractors, and every kind of worker under the gig economy.

 Independent contractors (IC) compliance is a set of guidelines, ordinances, policies, and regulations that protect the independent contractors’ interests and must be adhered to by every organization in a given state or region.

-Independent contractors’ compliance exists because the laws governing traditional employees’ operations differ, and their benefits are not the same.
-Therefore, any organization willing to engage the services of these independent contractors – freelancers, entrepreneurs, contractors, consultants, etc., must abide by these regulations or risk being penalised by the authorities.
+They exist because the laws governing traditional employees’ operations differ, and their benefits are not the same.
+Therefore, any organization willing to engage the services of these independent contractors – freelancers, entrepreneurs, contractors, consultants, etc., must abide by these regulations, or the authorities will penalize them.

 In the United States, independent contractors and employees fill out different taxation forms.
 For employees, the tax form they fill is referred to as a W-2 form, while independent contractors fill out a form called the 1099 form.

-A key difference in their taxation system is how it is paid and reported to the government.
+A key difference in their taxation system lay in the organization’s payment system and reported to the government.

 Taxes are automatically deducted from the workers’ paychecks and remitted to the organization’s government on each worker’s behalf.
 For independent contractors, their independence comes to play in how their taxes are being paid and reported.
 The independent contractor has the sole responsibility of calculating, paying, and writing their taxes to the government.